 The United States never formally declared war on North Korea.
 Instead, Truman referred to the addition of ground troops as a “police action.”
 U.S. General Douglas MacArthur’s Inch’on landing on September 8, 1950, turned the tide of the war and enabled Southern forces to push Northward beyond the 38th parallel.

 Impact of the Korean War

 The Korean War armistice, signed on July 27, 1953, drew a new border between North Korea and South Korea, granting South Korea some additional territory and demilitarizing the zone between the two nations.
 A formal peace treaty was never signed.

 Over 2.5 million people died in the Korean War.
 Despite two prisoner-of-war exchanges, Operation Little Switch and Operation Big Switch, 7,800 Americans are still missing in action, while South Korea is still searching for over 124,000 servicemen.

 “The absence of a final conclusion to the Korean War has kept it alive as a major influence on Asian affairs,” says Sheila Miyoshi Jager, professor of East Asian Studies at Oberlin and author of Brothers at War: The Unending Conflict in Korea.

 She argues the Korean War directly influenced President Lyndon B. Johnson’s policy in Vietnam: “Here was a successful sovereign nation, divided by the Cold War, being threatened by its communist neighbor backed by China and the Soviet Union.
 Korea was now seen as a war that had successfully stopped the Chinese communist expansion in Asia.”

-Sandwiched between World War II and The Vietnam War, The Korean War was nicknamed “The Forgotten War.”
+Sandwiched between World War II and the Vietnam War, the Korean War was nicknamed “The Forgotten War.”
 But to Jager, it’s not over: “The Korean War continues to influence events in East Asia,” she says.
-Tensions between the United States and North Korea are ongoing.
+Tensions between the United States and North Korea remain.